NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/shared_memory.rst

         output[idx] = sdata[tid];
     }

-2. Dynamic Shared Memory: This is allocated at runtime and can vary in size based on the needs of the kernel.
+2. **Dynamic Shared Memory**: This is allocated at runtime and can vary in size based on the needs of the kernel.
 It is declared using the `extern __shared__` keyword in the kernel code.
 Dynamic shared memory allows for more flexibility, as its size can be specified when launching the kernel.

 .. code-block:: c
     :linenos: